-- 2.1 Extend the priority queue to support REMOVELARGEST(m) in $O(m \log n)$ time. - 2.2 Extend the priority queue to support DELETE and FUSION in $O(\log n)$ time. - 2.3 [] Extend the priority queue to support THRESHOLD in O(m) time, where m is the number of elements with key $\geq k$. - 2.4 [] Extend the priority queue to support EXTRACTMIN in $O(\log n)$ time. - 3 Satellite Data Let A[0..n] be a heap represented as an array.
-Each element x in the heap is represented by an index i og the key stored in A[i].
-It is often useful to store some extra information (called satellite data) associated with an element (for instance if we want to store persons in a heap the satellite data could be age, gender, heigh, weight, etc).
-Show how to support access to satellite data in O(1) time only given the index i while still maintaining the running times for the standard heap operations. - 4 Heap Properties Let T be a complete binary tree of height h.
+- 2.1 Extend the priority queue to support REMOVELARGEST(m) in $O(m \log n)$ time. - 2.2 Extend the priority queue to support DELETE and FUSION in $O(\log n)$ time. - 2.3 [] Extend the priority queue to support THRESHOLD in O(m) time, where m is the number of elements with key $\geq k$. - 2.4 [] Extend the priority queue to support EXTRACTMIN in O(log n) time.

+3 Satellite Data Let A[0..n] be a heap represented as an array.
+Each element x in the heap is represented by an index i and the key stored in A[i].
+It is often useful to store some extra information (called satellite data) associated with an element (for instance, if we want to store persons in a heap, the satellite data could be age, gender, height, weight, etc).
+Show how to support access to satellite data in O(1) time only given the index i while maintaining the running times for the standard heap operations.

+- 4 Heap Properties Let T be a complete binary tree of height h.
 Solve the following exercises. - 4.1 Show the number of nodes in T is $n = 2^{h+1} 1$.
-Hint: Argue that the number of nodes in T is $n = 1 + 2 + 4 + \cdots + 2^h$ and consider the binary representation of this number. - 4.2 Show that the sum, $S = n/4 \cdot 1 + n/8 \cdot 2 + n/16 \cdot 3 + n/32 \cdot 4 + \cdots = \Theta(n)$.
-Hint: Calculate S S/2. - 5 Task Delegation Josefine is in charge of the local student organization at The University of Algorithms.
+Hint: Argue that the number of nodes in T is $n = 1 + 2 + 4 + \cdots 2^h$ and consider the binary representation of this number. - 4.2 Show that the sum, $S = n/4 \cdot 1 + n/8 \cdot 2 + n/16 \cdot 3 + n/32 \cdot 4 + \dots = \Theta(n)$.
+Hint: Calculate S S/2.

+5 [†] Task Delegation Josefine is in charge of the local student organization at The University of Algorithms.
 The organization gets tasks they must complete.
 Each task has a unique id and a unique difficulty.
-Over time new tasks are given to the organization, and Josefine is then responsible for delegating these to the members of the organization.
+Over time, new tasks are given to the organization, and Josefine is responsible for delegating these tasks to the organization's members.
 When a member is ready to do a new task, he/she asks Josefine for a new task.
+Josefine likes to challenge her members, so she always picks the most difficult currently available task when a member requests a new task.
+More precisely, we want to support the following operations:

+- NEWTASK(i, d): Add the task with id i and difficulty d to the set of tasks. - REQUESTTASK(): Remove the task with the highest difficulty from the set of tasks and return its id.

+Give a data structure for this problem and implement it.

+Input Line 1 contains the integer N that is the total number of tasks.
+Line 2...N+1 is can be either a new task indicated by the letter N followed by two integers id and diff (corresponding to the id of the task and the difficulty) or a member that is ready to receive a new task indicated by the letter R.

-Josefine likes to challenge her members, so she always pick the most difficult currently available task when a member requests a new task. - 5.1 Give a data structure that supports the following operations: - NEWTASK(i, d): Add the task with id i and difficulty d to the set of tasks. - REQUESTTASK(): Remove the task with the highest difficulty from the set of tasks and returns its id. - 5.2 [†] Implement your data structure. - 6 Sums Let A[0..n-1] be an array of integers.
-We are interested in the following operations on A. - SUM(i, j): compute $A[i] + A[i+1] + \cdots + A[j]$. - CHANGE(i, x): set A[i] = x.
+Output Line i is the id of the task given to the ith recieve request.

+- 6 Sums Let A[0..n-1] be an array of integers.
+We are interested in the following operations on A. - SUM(i, j): compute $A[i] + A[i+1] + \dots + A[j]$. - CHANGE(i, x): set A[i] = x.